bifferos/biffjtag/readme.md

- This JTAG software is copyright (c) 2014 Bifferos.com.
+ This JTAG software is copyright (c) 2021 Bifferos.com.

- Permission is hereby granted, free of charge, to any person obtaining a copy of this Bootloader to deal in the Bootloader without restriction, including the rights to copy, publish, distribute sublicense, and/or sell copies of the Bootloader and to permit persons to whom the Bootloader is furnished to do so, subject to the following conditions:
+ Permission is hereby granted, free of charge, to any person obtaining a copy of this software to deal in the software without restriction, including the rights to copy, publish, distribute sublicense, and/or sell copies of the software and to permit persons to whom the software is furnished to do so, subject to the following conditions:

  THE SOFTWARE IS PROVIDED 'AS IS', WITHOUT WARRANTY OF ANY KIND, EXPRESS OR